 - Spastic quadriplegia

-Information for Caregivers
+Information for caregivers

 Louisiana laws do not permit reciprocity for patients who hold a medical marijuana card from another state.
 Patients must be a Louisiana resident to receive a recommendation and obtain medical cannabis.

-This page was last updated on September 23, 2019.
+This page was last updated on October 22, 2020.